tpgillam/AssociativeWindowAggregation.jl/README.md

 The algorithm is constant time with respect to the window length, and is numerically stable.
 Details can be found in the [documentation](https://tpgillam.github.io/AssociativeWindowAggregation.jl/dev).
 For demonstrations, see the [documentation examples](https://tpgillam.github.io/AssociativeWindowAggregation.jl/dev/examples) as well as the project under `examples/`.

+The windowed algorithm is well suited for use with [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl).
+An [example](https://tpgillam.github.io/AssociativeWindowAggregation.jl/dev/examples/#OnlineStats.jl) of this combination is in the documentation.